Harrynoqs/Portfolio-Setup-and-Mobile-firs/README.md

 For this project, I should use the HTML&CSS linter
 The 2 sections I need to build for this project are: the tool bar and the headline section

-Author:
+Author: Harrison Njuguna
-GitHub: @Harrynqs Twitter: @nqsnoq1 LinkedIn: Harrisonnjuguna 👤 Harrison Njuguna
+GitHub: @Harrynoqs Twitter: @nqsnoq1 LinkedIn: Harrisonnjuguna

 Feel free to check the issues page.